AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/2-Blog Blog.md

 <meta name="twitter:title" content="Abhiram's Blog" id="twitter-title">
 <meta name="twitter:description" content="Check out Abhiram's Blog" id="twitter-description">
 ```
 These generators run the HTML without JS.
 So my method of loading post content cannot help here.

-This means I have 2 options:
-1) Make a general set of meta tags that statically represent a blog post
-But where's the fun in that?
-So we go with
+This means I have 2 options: (1) make a general set of meta tags that statically represent a blog post.
+But where's the fun in that So we go with:
-2) Find a way *(this options requires a bit of explaining)*
+ (2) Find a way *(this options requires a bit of explaining)*

 ## The Way
 If I want a different link preview for each post, I *need* a different .html file for each post.